A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 I don't really know if Aaron Ramsdale should have done better or not, but it did look like

-just everything slowed down as this ball poodled inexorably into the back of the net.
+just everything slowed down as this ball poodled inexorably into the back of the net. and look, it's the fourth minute of added time, not really the time to debate the quality of the goal.

-There have been others.
 I did look at Dale Johnson, who knows the laws of the game.
+He says, obviously, there's a question of consistency over holding decisions.

-For me, with the current guidance, including no mutual holding, because Bentico has absolutely zero interest in the play and only opponent, means this is a fair var intervention.
+For me, with the current guidance, including no mutual holding, because Bentico has absolutely zero interest in the play and only opponent means this is a fair var intervention.

-But, Barry, I'm not sure I agree.
+But Barry, I'm not sure I agree.
 I think Dan Byrne is holding.

 It's not a headlock.
 People are saying he's got Pentacles head and a headlock, but he's holding his head.